Breekpot/docs/notarynodes/where_code_meets_law.rst

 * Identify new business models and opportunities for partners
 * Relax some blockchain principles and make a shift from code is law towards *code meets law*

-.. note:: Open question: As technology matures and understanding of blockchain phenomena, such as forks, evolves we might be able to steadily shift back towards de-centrality.

 Code is law
 -----------